oskar951/GroupProject/README.md

 ![Risk Assessment](https://github.com/oskar951/GroupProject/blob/master/Images/risk%20assesment%201.png)

-I then reviewed my risks towards the end of the project to see which control measures are implemented and whether I avoided those risks or not.
+We then reviewed my risks towards the end of the project to see which control measures are implemented and whether we avoided those risks or not.

 ![Risk Assessment2](https://github.com/oskar951/GroupProject/blob/master/Images/risk%20assesment%202.png)